Becoming a Shoreline Student

 Continuing or returning students are required to submit legal documentation for a change of name as it appears on Shoreline records.
 Acceptable proof would be a marriage certificate or court order or notarized copy thereof.
 Picture identification is also required.
 It is possible to make a temporary change to a preferred name.
 Students should contact Enrollment & Financial Aid Services at email@example.com for information about changing to a preferred name.

 Students may request to change to a preferred name by emailing firstname.lastname@example.org or contacting the Registrar’s Office.

 Students are issued a randomly assigned student identification number at the time of admission.
 Disclosure of social security numbers is not mandatory, except for the purposes of financial aid, Federal American Opportunity Tax Credit, employment in any position at Shoreline Community College including work-study, and workforce or Employment Security reporting.
 Voluntary disclosure is authorized for the purposes of academic transcripts and assessment/accountability research.
 Social security numbers are confidential and will be protected under the Family Educational Rights and Privacy Act.

 Student Identification Cards

 A new-student I.D. requires valid photo identification (such as a Washington State driver’s license or a passport) and a copy of a class schedule indicating that tuition due has been paid or documentation of a funding resource for tuition payment.
 The first student I.D. card issued is free.
 If the I.D. card is lost, stolen, or mutilated, replacement cards are $15.
-New I.D. cards issued due to a name change cost $5 and the name change must be completed in the Records Department in Enrollment & Financial Aid Services before the new card is issued in the Bookstore, located in the PUB bottom floor.
+New I.D. cards issued due to a name change cost $5 and the name change must be completed in the Records Department in Enrollment & Financial Aid Services before the new card is issued in the Library, on the second floor.